neopragma/ruby-galaxy/README.md

 - cucumber - a BDD-style tool for testing UIs and APIs
 - rspec - a BDD-style unit testing tool for Ruby
 - rest-client - helper methods for interacting with a RESTful service
+- rake - a Ruby make and build utility

 To download and install the dependencies, we use: